anvil-ui/anvil/README.md

 cache will be missed and attribute will be updated.

-For all event listeners a "proxy" is generated, which delegates its method calls to your actual event listener, but calls `Anvil.render` after each method.
+For all event listeners a "proxy" is generated, which delegates its method calls to your actual event listener, but calls `Anvil.render()` after each method.
 This is useful, because most of your data models are modified when the user interacts with the UI, so you write less code without calling `Anvil.render()` from every listener.
 Remember, no-op renders are very fast.

 ## Supported languages and API levels

-Anvil is written in Java 7, but it's API is designed to use lambdas as well, so in modern times it's recommended to use Anvil with Java8/Retrolambda or Kotlin.
+Anvil is written in Java 7, but its API is designed to use lambdas as well, so in modern times it's recommended to use Anvil with Java8/Retrolambda or Kotlin.

 Syntax is a bit different for each language, but it's very intuitive anyway.